 Access Strategy Name Description property The default implementation.
 NHibernate uses the get/ set accessors of the property.
 No naming strategy should be used with this access strategy because the value of the name attribute is the name of the prop- erty. field NHibernate will access the field directly.
 NHibernate uses the value of the name attribute as the name of the field.
 This can be used when a property's getter and setter contain extra actions that you don't want to oc- cur when NHibernate is populating or reading the ob- ject.
-If you want the name of the property and not the field to be what the consumers of your API use with HQL, then a naming strategy is needed. nosetter NHibernate will access the field directly when setting the value and will use the Property when getting the value.
+If you want the name of the property and not the field to be what the consumers of your API use with HQL, then a naming strategy is needed. backfield NHibernate will access the field of an auto-property directly.
+This can be used when a property's setter is not accessible. nosetter NHibernate will access the field directly when setting the value and will use the Property when getting the value.
 This can be used when a property only exposes a get accessor because the consumers of your API can't change the value directly.
-A naming strategy is required because NHibernate uses the value of the name attribute as the property name and needs to be told what the name of the field is.
-ClassName If NHibernate's built in access strategies are not what is needed for your situation then you can build your own by implementing the interface NHibern- ate.Property.IPropertyAccessor.
-The value of the access attribute should be an assembly-qualified name that can be loaded with Activat- or.CreateInstance(string assemblyQualified- Name).
+A naming strategy is required because NHibernate uses the value of the name attribute as the property name and needs to be told what the name of the field is. readonly Access the mapped property through a Property get to get the value and do nothing to set the value.
+This is useful to allow calculated properties in the domain that will never be recovered from the DB but can be